MakotoUwu/challenge-data-analysis/README.md

     - `matrix_Belgium.ipynb`: This notebook contains a heatmap matrix correlation between price and variables in Belgium.
     - `matrix_Regions.ipynb`: This notebook contains a heatmap matrix correlation between price and variables in every region in Belgium.
     - `represent_surface_histogram.ipynb`: This Jupyter notebook contains a histogram representing the number of properties according to their surface.
-3. `/model-building`:
+4. `/model-building`:
     - `model_building.ipynb`: This notebook contains a complete data analysis pipeline, which involves data preprocessing, training machine learning models, and visualizing the model's performance for predicting property prices across different property types and regions.
-4. `/src`:
+5. `/src`:
     - `data_preprocessing.py`: This script handles data loading, cleaning, and preprocessing for property data analysis and model training.
     - `data_visualization.py`: This script shows plots which predicted property prices based on 'Living area' using Linear Regression.
     - `model_training.py`: This script fits, predicts, and evaluates Linear Regression and XGBoost models on property data, handling model training, performance metrics calculation, and data split/scaling.
-5. `/output`: This folder contains examples various graphical representations and plots generated from the data analysis, providing visual insights into property prices and model performances.
+6. `/output`: This folder contains examples various graphical representations and plots generated from the data analysis, providing visual insights into property prices and model performances.
+7. `app.py`: This is the main script that runs the FastAPI application.
+It includes all the routes and their functionalities.
+8. `Dockerfile`: This file contains the necessary commands to build a Docker image for our FastAPI application.
-6. `README.md`: Contain all instracture
+9. `README.md`: Contain all instructions.
-6. `requirements.txt`: This file lists all of the Python libraries that your system needs to run the notebooks.
+10. `requirements.txt`: This file lists all of the Python libraries that your system needs to run the notebooks.

 <a name="contributors"></a>
 ## Contributors